top of page

 By the end of this class, learners will be able to:

-• Understand Adverse Childhood Experiences (ACEs) and the impact these can have on a child's immediate and long-term development, health, and well-being.
+• Name the impact of adverse childhood experiences (ACES) on a child’s immediate and long-term development, hauora/health and well-being.

 • Apply best practices when reporting, referring and recording safeguarding and child protection concerns.

-• Demonstrate safeguarding as a shared workforce responsibility.
+• Role model being in a position of trust and demonstrate safeguarding as a shared responsibility.

 Happy Children